filmhubhq/filmhubhq.github.io/_faq/index2.md

 ###Money
 1. What the payment percentage for the VoD services?

-    Kinonation charges 20% of the revenue your film generates on each digital distribution service.
+    Filmhub charges 20% of the revenue your film generates on each digital distribution service.

 1. When will I get paid?